-The AICS is one school with three campuses; South (Main), Satellite and South East.
+The AICS is one school with three campuses; South, Satellite and South East.
 The curriculum and the approach to teaching and learning is the same at all three campuses.
 We maintain one school by ensuring that all staff, from all three campuses, work closely together.

-THE SOUTH (MAIN) CAMPUS
+THE SOUTH CAMPUS

-AICS South (Main) now has approximately 1100 students, 550 in Primary and 550 in Secondary.
-In September 2020 we will introduce the Career-Related Programme, an alternative route to the Diploma Programme.
+AICS South Campus now has approximately 1100 students, 550 in Primary and 550 in Secondary.
+As of September 2020 we succesfully introduced the Career-Related Programme, an alternative route to the Diploma Programme.
+In January Of 2022 we completed the move of our AICS South Campus to Arent Janszoon Ernststraat, this is a state-of-the-art, permanent AICS South Campus.